Ralph Norris: Commonwealth Bank Group (CEO 2005–2011)

 Sir Ralph was approached by the Commonwealth Bank Board to become CEO, taking over from David Murray in mid-2005.
 Over the next six and a half years, Sir Ralph transformed CBA in terms of culture, shareholder value, market share and technology.
 He also invested in the redevelopment of the branch network and growth of business banking.
 Sir Ralph linked executive long-term incentives to customer satisfaction and this move, amongst others, drove an improvement in customer experience levels which saw the bank rise from worst to best of the major Australian banks, across every business area, closing a 23-point gap.
 In 2010, Sir Ralph was named Customer Service CEO of the Year by the Australian Customer Service Institute, the only bank CEO to ever be awarded this accolade.
 The same year, he was also named Banker of the Year and Banker of the Decade by Banking & Finance Magazine, along with being named New Zealand CEO of the Decade and Maori Business Leader of the Year in his home country.
 Over his time as CEO, CBA's share of industry Ombudsman complaints fell dramatically from 30% to 18%, at the same time as the bank's market share grew from 21% to 24%.
 Sir Ralph oversaw a rise in employee engagement to world's best practice levels and a two third increase in the share price.
 The rise in shareholder value saw CBA Group move from being the fifth largest company on the Australian Stock Exchange (ASX), to the largest and, in 2009, CBA purchased BankWest from UK-based HBOS Group.
 Also in 2009, Sir Ralph launched the replacement of the bank's then 40-year-old core banking system – a project that achieved international note for its unique project management approach and successful delivery.

+Private Life

+Ralph Norris lives in Auckland; he owns homes in Epsom and Waiheke Island.